China says 17 new cases in virus outbreak, Wuhan to restrict large gatherings

 The new virus is from the same large family of coronaviruses that includes Severe Acute Respiratory Syndrome (SARS), which killed nearly 800 people globally during a 2002/03 outbreak that also started in China.

-Although experts say the new virus does not appear to be as lethal as SARS, there is little known about its origins and how easily it can spread.
+Although some experts at Georgetown University say current evidence shows the new virus may not be as deadly as SARS, there is little known about its origins and how easily it can spread.

 A report published by the London Imperial College’s MRC Centre for Global Infectious Disease Analysis on Friday said there are likely to be “substantially more cases”.
 It estimated that by Jan.
 12 there were 1,723 cases in Wuhan City with onset of related symptoms.